Hexzenberg/Hexzenberg/README.md

-- Hi, I’m @Hexzenberg
+- Greeting, This is Nikhil Kumar Chaudhary aka Hexzenberg.
-- I’m interested in Machine Learning with a bit of Web Development on the side.
+- I’m interested in Machine Learning and software development.
 - I’m currently enrolled in Bachelor's program with specialization in Computer Science and Engineering.
 - I’m looking to collaborate on Coding projects revolving around innovative ideas.
 - How to reach me: hexzenberg@gmail.com